Proprieties

 -

-- If a player subsequently realises that his own explanation was
+If a player subsequently realizes that his own explanation was

 erroneous or incomplete, he must immediately call the Director (who will